Core Academic Skills for Educators Tests (CORE):

-The Pre-Professional Skills Tests (Praxis I) and Praxis Core Academic Skills for Educators Tests (CORE) are sets of standardized tests that candidates who do not hold a bachelor’s degree must successfully complete (either Praxis I or CORE, not both) in order to be admitted to the FHSU Teacher Education program.
-Praxis I scores of 172 or higher in Math and Writing and 173 or higher in Reading are required.
+The Praxis Core Academic Skills for Educators Tests (CORE) are a set of standardized tests that candidates who do not hold a bachelor’s degree must successfully complete in order to be admitted to the FHSU Teacher Education program.
 Passing scores for CORE are 156 or higher in Reading, 162 or higher in Writing and 150 or higher in Math.
 ACT scores of 22 or higher in Math-Total Score, English-Total Score, and Reading-Total Score may be substituted for each corresponding area of the CORE.
 For purposes of admission to the Teacher Education program, ACT and CORE test scores are valid for up to 6 years from the date the test was taken.
 Any ACT or CORE test scores more than 6 years old will not be accepted.
 Register for the tests and find study resources at the Praxis website, or contact The Kelly Center on campus for computer-based testing.

-Candidates who have not yet taken the PPST or CORE are permitted to take "non-restricted" courses in the Teacher Education program.
-Academic advisors should be consulted about the appropriate time to take the PPST or CORE, but typically the PPST or CORE is taken at the end of sophomore year or beginning of junior year.
-Candidates who hold a bachelor’s degree or higher from a regionally accredited college or university are not required to take the PPST, CORE or ACT in order to be admitted to the program.
+Candidates who have not yet taken the CORE are permitted to take "non-restricted" courses in the Teacher Education program.
+Academic advisors should be consulted about the appropriate time to take the CORE, but typically the CORE is taken at the end of sophomore year or beginning of junior year.
+Candidates who hold a bachelor’s degree or higher from a regionally accredited college or university are not required to take the CORE or ACT in order to be admitted to the program.